niteshbalusu11/BOS-Commands-Document/README.md

 - [remove-peer](#remove-peer) - Close a channel with a peer
 - [send](#send) - Keysend payment to a node
 - [tags](#tags) - Create tags for categorizing nodes
+- [trade-secret](#trade-secret) - Trade between peers by encoding and decoding a secret
 - [utxos](#utxos) - Displays your UTXOs

 <br></br>